Clojure

 When setting up Claude Desktop, ensure it can access your environment variables by updating your config.

-them right in bash command:
+Personally I source them right in bash command:

 { "mcpServers": { "clojure-mcp": { "command": "/bin/sh", "args": [ "-c", "source ~/.api_credentials.sh && PATH=/your/bin/path:$PATH && clojure -X:mcp" ] } } }

 Note: The agent tools will work with any available API key.
 You don't need all three - just set up the ones you have access to.
 The tools will automatically select from available models.
-For now the ANTHROPIC API is limited to the displatch_agent.
+For now the ANTHROPIC API is limited to the dispatch_agent.

 This tool has a learning curve.
 You may in practice have to remind the LLM to develop in the REPL.
 You may also have to remind the LLM to use the

-family of tools which have linters build in to prevent unbalanced parens and the like.
+clojure_editfamily of tools which have linters build in to prevent unbalanced parens and the like.

-are organized by category to support different workflows:
+The default tools included in main.clj are organized by category to support different workflows:

-Tool Name | Description | Example Usage |
+| Tool Name | Description | Example Usage |

 LS | Returns a recursive tree view of files and directories | Exploring project structure |